Laureano’s double in 11th lifts A’s over Astros 4-3

 TRAINER’S ROOM

 Astros: Houston placed reliever Josh James on the injured list retroactive to Monday with soreness in his right shoulder.
-Manager AJ Hinch said he was being evaluated by doctors on Tuesday to determine what the cause of his discomfort. … SS Carlos Correa (fractured rib) continued a rehabilitation assignment with Triple-A Round Rock on Tuesday and is expected to be activated from the injured list on Friday.
+Hinch said he was being evaluated by doctors on Tuesday to determine what the cause of his discomfort. … SS Carlos Correa (fractured rib) continued a rehabilitation assignment with Triple-A Round Rock on Tuesday and is expected to be activated from the injured list on Friday.

 UP NEXT